Parshat Pinchas

 Philo The Midrash of Philo 11:1

 These are the kinds of questions that our sages wrestled with, poring over every word of the Torah for hidden meanings.
 Let's consider Noah.
-We all know the story: the flood, the a...
+The familiar story is this: the flood, ...

 CreationMosesTorah